logaretm/vee-validate/docs/src/templates/markdown/rules/custom.md

 ## [Custom Messages](#custom-messages)

-Of course you might need to overwrite the error messages, or add new ones.
-The Validator class and its instances provide an `updateDictionary` method. which will merge the messages with the internal dictionary, overwriting any duplicates.
+You might need to overwrite the error messages, or add new ones.
+The Validator class and its instances provide an `localize` method. which will merge the messages with the internal dictionary, overwriting any duplicates.

 > Any merges will have an effect on all validator instances as the messages dictionary is shared.